valera-yakovenko/django-nginx-uwsgi-postgresql/README.md

 Create file django_nginx.conf in folder /etc/nginx/site-available

-As i configured it you take a look in repo
+How django_nginx.conf is look like you may take a look in repo

 Then create sym link from /etc/nginx/site-available/django_nginx.conf to /etc/nginx/site-enabled/django_nginx.conf And restart nginx

 # Then start our django project:
 ```
-uwsgi --socket :8001 --module django_hello_page.wsgi &
+uwsgi --socket :8001 --module django_hello_page.wsgi
 ```
 Go to browser and check django welcome page http://devops03.3dlook.me